-Shovel tests were excavated to a depth of 60 cmbs.
+All shovel tests extended to a depth of 60 centimeters below surface (cmbs).
 They ranged from 32 to 35 cm in maximum diameter and were excavated in 10 cm levels.
 A shovel test form was filled out for each excavated unit.
 The form contained information on the soils encountered, the artifacts recovered (if any), disturbances noted, and references to samples retained and photographs taken.
-Artifacts derived from each level of each shovel test were noted on appropriate level forms and photo-documented.